+and interviews in Dalit neighbourhoods, he reveals a previously unrecognised Dalit movement which has flourished in North India from the earliest decades of the twentieth century and which has recently achieved major political successes.

+Rights: Restricted

-Rawat undertakes a comprehensive reconsideration of the history, identity, and politics of this important Dalit group.
-Using Dalit vernacular literature, local-level archival sources, and interviews in Dalit neighbourhoods, he reveals a previously unrecognised Dalit movement which has flourished in North India from the earliest decades of the twentieth century and which has recently achieved major political successes.
-2014 978-81-7824-394-8 ₹595 292 pp Paperback Rights: Restricted Writing the Mughal World Studies in Political Culture Muzaffar Alam, George V. Bobrinskoy Professor in South Asian Languages and Civilizations at the University of Chicago; and Sanjay Subramanyam, Professor and holder of the Navin and Pratima Doshi Chair of Indian History at the University of California, Los Angeles
+Writing the Mughal World

+Studies in Political Culture

+Muzaffar Alam, George V. Bobrinskoy Professor in South Asian Languages and Civilizations at the University of Chicago; and Sanjay Subramanyam, Professor and holder of the Navin and Pratima Doshi Chair of Indian History at the University of California, Los Angeles

 In this book, two leading historians of early modern South Asia present nine jointly authored essays on the Mughal empire, framed by a long Introduction which reflects on the imperial, nationalist, and other conflicted trajectories of history-writing on the Mughals.
 Using materials from a large variety of languages-including Dutch, Portuguese, English, Persian, Urdu, and Tamilthey show how this Indo-Islamic dynasty developed a sophisticated system of government and facilitated an era of profound artistic and architectural achievement, setting the groundwork for South Asia's future trajectory.
 Interdisciplinary and cutting-edge, this work adds rich dimensions to research on the Mughal state, early modern South Asia, and the comparative history of the Mughal, Ottoman, Safavid, and other early modern empires.
-2014 978-81-7824-386-3 ₹895 536 pp Paperback 2011 978-81-7824-309-2 ₹850 536 pp Hardback Rights: Restricted Homeless on Google Earth e-book Mukul Kesavan
+2014 978-81-7824-386-3 ₹895 536 pp Paperback 2011 978-81-7824-309-2 ₹850 536 pp Hardback Rights: Restricted Homeless on Google Earth

-'Homeless' in the title of this book means 'cosmopolitan'.
+Mukul Kesavan 'Homeless' in the title of this book means 'cosmopolitan'.
 Mukul Kesavan, considered by many to be India's most articulate and sophisticated scholar-journalist in English, covers a huge range of political and cultural subjects, local and international, in this collection of opinion pieces.
 These include Hollywood and Bollywood, Salman Rushdie and Martin Amis, Steve Jobs and Julian Assange, Sri Lanka and Israel, wildlife at the Kruger National Park and beachlife in Goa.
-Kesavan's viewpoints can veer from being scrupulously rational to extravagantly funny.
+Kesayan's viewpoints can veer from being scrupulously rational to extravagantly funny.
 Regardless of the tone he adopts, his observations are acute, his analysis of what he notices Orwellian.
 The perspective and worldview that emerges is that of a truly global intellectual who is both admirably idiosyncratic and secular to the point of being hidebound, a combination which makes this essay collection quite exceptional.
 2013 978-81-7824-367-2 ₹695 320 pp Hardback E-ISBN: 978-81-7824-431-0 Lineages of Political Society Studies in Postcolonial Democracy Partha Chatterjee, Professor of Anthropology, Columbia University, and honorary professor, Centre for Studies in Social Sciences, Calcutta (Kolkata)